This program is currently between intakes. Quarterly intake windows. Intakes open at noon ET and can close within 24 hours if demand is high.

 75%

-CanExport Innovation provides up to Up to $37,500 per project (75% of $50,000 max budget); up to $100,000 per organization per year Canadian innovators (early-stage R&D collaborations) explore international partnerships by funding travel and meeting costs to secure foreign partnerships for technology commercialization.
+CanExport Innovation provides Up to $37,500 per project (75% of $50,000 max budget); up to $100,000 per organization per year.
+Helps Canadian innovators (early-stage R&D collaborations) explore international partnerships by funding travel and meeting costs to secure foreign partnerships for technology commercialization.
 The program covers up to 75% of eligible costs.
-Applications are accepted Between intakes — quarterly windows, next date TBD.
+Between intakes — quarterly windows, next date TBD.
 (As of March 2026, verified against Global Affairs Canada program guidelines)

 Eligibility & Details